| Reports to BoFEP Steering Committee and/or AGM:June 2003

 Advisory Group will also be informed of the plans for the planned conference

-- Sustainable Tourism Conference; this will feature several presentations
+and workshops.
+Sustainable Tourism Conference; this will feature several presentations

 from noted speakers associated with sustainable tourism initiatives at the